berrak/mcu_c_code_styleguide/README.md

 ### Hardware register files

-Keep all (only) hardware defined register addresses in a separate header file named after the mcu.
+Keep all (and only) hardware defined register addresses in a separate header file named after the mcu.
 In this way it easier to port code to another mcu and easier to maintain.
 Name convention for this header file is `<mcu><"hardware"><name of the implementation header file>`.
-The code setup of basic timers (TIM6 and TIM7) for a STM32F407 with used register addresses, names the header file as:
+A header file for code to setup the basic timers (TIM6 and TIM7) for a STM32F407 with the used register addresses, could be named:

 ```c
 f407hardwarebasictimers.h
 ```

-Include this in the header file `basictimers.h`, i.e. which implements the custom functionallity in `basictimers.c` or in `basictimers.cpp`.
+Include this in the header file `basictimers.h`, i.e. which implements the custom functionallity in the `basictimers.c` or in the `basictimers.cpp`.

 ### Sample snippet from a hardware file

-Typically all `#defines` is within c++ check region.
-Here all used relevant base register addresses with offsets to targeted registers are defined with comments on every line like so.
+Typically all `#defines` is within the C++ check region.
+Here all relevant base register addresses, with offsets to targeted registers are defined.
+Comments on every line like so.

 ```c
 #define TIM6_BASE_ADDR (0x40001000UL) // TIM6 BASE ADDR